ShadowCreator/bomcheck/README.md

 Bomcheck
 ========

-Bomcheck is a command line weather checker for Australians
+Bomcheck is a command line weather checker for Australians, it's not close to being done as I am in my final year of school but hopefully I have time to work on this.

 Install
 -------